blenderous/blenderous.github.io/cv.md

 ### CSS (level: medium to advanced)

-- I write a lot of simple `CSS` to create proper layouts for the page/application
+- Like to write a lot of simple `CSS` to create proper layouts for the page/application
-- I use a `LESS` or `SASS` preprocessor to make `CSS` more re-usable
+- Use a `LESS` or `SASS` preprocessor to make `CSS` more re-usable
-- I write `media queries` to have a better layout and structure in tablet and mobile
+- Know to write `media queries` to have a better layout and structure in tablet and mobile
-- I am learning to make `CSS` more maintainable and well organized using naming conventions and custom libraries for the commonly used `CSS` utilities
+- Learning to make `CSS` more maintainable and well organized using naming conventions and custom libraries for the commonly used `CSS` utilities

 ### HTML (level: advanced)

-- I am good at writing meaningful and semantic `html`
+- Good at writing meaningful and semantic `html`
-- I like to use templates in concurrence with back-end frameworks (like `liquid` for ruby and `blade` for `laravel`)
+- Like to use templates in concurrence with back-end frameworks (like `liquid` for ruby and `blade` for `laravel`)
-- I am interested in writing elementary `html` using mixins or angular templates
+- Interested in writing elementary `html` using mixins or angular templates
-- I am also very much intrigued by the philosophy of `polymer` and would love to implement something similar one day
+- Very much intrigued by the philosophy of `polymer` and would love to implement something similar one day

 ## Education